This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Minimize your waste

-Waste management can be a major issue in most developing countries, and we as travelers often unknowingly contribute to this problem.
-The education levels when it comes to recycling and minimizing waste in other countries may not be the same as what we receive back home, so it is important to take your own steps to help out the environment.
+Waste management can be a major issue in most developing countries, and we, as travelers, often unknowingly contribute to this problem.
+The education levels and processes when it comes to recycling and minimizing waste in other countries may not be the same as what we observe in our home countries, so it is important to take your own steps to help out the environment.

 Choose sustainable accommodation and tour operators